-As this is the only Excursion of this kind which I have made in all the Account I have given of my Travels, so I shall make no more Descriptions of Countries and People, it is none of my Business, or any part of my Design; but giving an Account of my own Adventures, through a Life of inimitable Wanderings, and a long Variety of Changes, which perhaps few that come after me will have heard the like of ; I shall therefore say very little of all the mighty Places, desert Countries, and numerous People, I have yet to pass through more than relates to my own Story, and which my Concern among them will make necessary.
-I was now, as near as I can compute, in the heart of China, about the Latitude of thirty Degrees North of the Line, for we were return'd from Nankin; I had indeed a mind to see the City of Pekin, which I had heard so much of, and Father Simon importun'd me daily to do it; at length his Time of going away being set, and the other Missionary, who was to go with him, being arriv'd from Macao, it was necessary that we should resolve, either to go, or not to go; so I referr'd him to my Partner, and left it wholly to his Choice, who at length resolv'd it in the Affirmative, and we prepar'd for our Journey.
-We set out with very good Advantage, as to finding the Way, for we got leave to travel in the Retinue of one of their Mandarins, a kind of Viceroy, or principal Magistrate in the Province where they reside, and who take great State upon them, travelling with great Attendance, and with great Homage from the People, who are sometimes greatly impoverish'd by them, because all the Countries they pass through are oblig'd to furnish Provisions for them and all their Attendance: That which I particularly observed, as to our travelling with his Baggage, was this, That though we received sufficient Provisions, both for ourselves and our Horses, from the Country, as belonging to the Mandarin, yet we were obliged to pay for everything we had, after the Market Price of the Country, and the Mandarin's Steward, or Commissary of the Provisions, collected it duly from us; so that our travelling in the Retinue of the Mandarin, though it was a very great Kindness to us, was not such a mighty Favour in him, but was indeed a great Advantage to him, considering there were above thirty other People travelled in the same Manner besides us, under the Protection of his Retinue, or as we may call it, under his Convoy: This, I say, was a great Advantage to him, for the Country furnish'd all the Provisions for nothing, and he took all our Money for them.
+As this is the only excursion of the kind which I have made in all the accounts I have given of my travels, so I shall make no more such; it is none of my business, nor any part of my design; but to give an account of my own adventures through a life of inimitable wanderings, and a long variety of changes, which, perhaps, few that come after me will have heard the like of; I shall therefore say very little of all the mighty places, desert countries, and numerous people, I have yet to pass through, more than relates to my own story, and which my concern among them make necessary.

+I was now, as near as I can compute, in the heart of China, about thirty degrees north of the line, for we were returned to Nanquin.
+I had, indeed, a mind to see the city of Pekin, which I had heard so much of, and Father Simon importuned me daily to do it.
+At length his time of going away being set, and the other missionary who was to go with him being arrived from Macao, it was necessary that we should resolve either to go, or not; so I referred it wholly to my partner, and left it wholly to his choice, who at length resolved it in the affirmative, and we prepared for our journey.
+We set out with very good advantage, as to finding the way; for we got leave to travel in the retinue of one of their mandarins, a kind of viceroy or principal magistrate in the province where they reside, and who take great state upon them, travelling with great attendance, and great homage from the people, who are sometimes greatly impoverished by them, being obliged to furnish provisions for them and all their attendants in their journeys.
+That which I particularly observed in our travelling with his baggage, was this, that though we received sufficient provisions both for ourselves and our horses from the country, as belonging to the mandarin, yet we were obliged to pay for everything we had, after the market price of the country, and the mandarin's steward collected it duly from us; so that our travelling in the retinue of the mandarin, though it was a very great kindness to us, was not such a mighty favour in him, but was a great advantage to him, considering there were above thirty other people travelled in the same manner besides us, under the protection of his retinue; for the country furnished all the provisions for nothing to him, and yet he took our money for them.